ColtonVincent/readme-generator/README.md

-# Readme-Generator
+# ReadMe Generator
   ## Description

-   This was designed to allow devolpers to create a professional ReadMe.md file in a way that is clean and efficient.
+   This was designed to allow devolpers to create a professional ReadMe.md file in a way that is clean, efficient, and easily.

   ## Table of Contents